Embeint/infuse-sdk/doc/platform/index.rst

 Design Goals
 ############

-The Infuse IoT platform is designed in alignment with the following goals.
+The Infuse-IoT platform is designed in alignment with the following goals.

 Machine learning support
 ************************